Douglas County DUI Guide

 Critical Deadlines

-Missing deadlines can have serious consequences.
-Here are the key dates to keep in mind:
+Missing deadlines can have significant consequences in your DUI case.
+Here are the key deadlines to be aware of:

-- ALR Hearing Request: You have ONLY 7 DAYS from the date of your arrest to request an Express Consent Hearing to contest the revocation of your driver's license.
+- ALR Hearing Request: You have only 7 days from the date of your arrest to request an Express Consent Hearing with the Colorado Department of Revenue (DOR) to contest the suspension of your driver's license.
 This request must be made in writing at a Driver License Office (e.g., Castle Rock Motor Vehicle, 301 Wilcox St) or online if eligible.

 DUI Enforcement in Douglas County